Guide

 So, if you have offers that are location-specific, or you have a lot of visitors from a variety of regions and countries, then geographic personalization is critical.

 By using geographic data to personalize your website, you can customize your site language, content, and offers to that person’s location.
-In doing so, you create a website experience that feels familiar to the visitor, speaks to their location-specific needs, and helps drive more conversions.
+In doing so, you create a website experience that feels familiar to the visitor, speaks to their location-specific needs, and increases website conversion rate.

 Examples of geographic personalization on your website: